We dispatch our trees every Tuesday, for delivery to most states of Australia. WA & TAS are sent on the first Tuesday of the month.

 All fruit trees require feeding once at the beginning of each season.
 Composted manures are a great source of nutrients for the trees.
 Some manures are better than others, but the rule of thumb is not to place fresh manure around the trees.
 Some of the organic matter in fresh manure can be too high and burn the roots of the tree.
 Manures also add good bacteria and fungus to the soil.

-Slow release fertiliser is also a good all-rounder, as it supplies the tree with trace elements which it uses to grow and it breaks down into the soil gradually, so you can be rest assured that the tree is being fed throughout the season.
+Slow release fertilizer is also a good all-rounder, as it supplies the tree with trace elements which it uses to grow and it breaks down into the soil gradually, so you can be rest assured that the tree is being fed throughout the season.

 Tip: When applying fertilisers, mulch or compost leave a 10 cm gap from the trunk of the tree, this ensures moisture doesn’t sit against the trunk of the tree and cause collar rot.